-- the major issues which are posing risks to the future of society across the globe
+- the major global issues which are posing risks to the future of society

-- the roles that professionals in various disciplines will need to engage in to develop solutions for resolving and mitigating these risk
+- the roles of professionals in various disciplines in resolving and mitigating these risks

-- show solutions are being developed at various levels which will contribute to achieving sustainability.
+- how solutions are being developed at various levels to contribute to achieving sustainability

-- how to provide rational discussions on the global issues and rational debate on proposed solutions
+- how to foster rational discussions on global issues and proposed solutions

-- how to assist in developing solutions and approaches to achieving sustainability.
+- how to assist in developing solutions and approaches to achieve sustainability.